httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 `absolute-URI` is defined in Section 4.3 of {{!RFC3986}}.

-Hosts may set `report-uri`s that use HTTP or HTTPS.
-If the scheme in the `report-uri` is one that uses TLS (e.g., HTTPS), UAs MUST check Expect-CT compliance when the host in the `report-uri` is a Known Expect-CT Host;
-similarly, UAs MUST apply HSTS {{!RFC6797}} if the host in the `report-uri` is a Known HSTS Host.
+UAs MUST ignore `report-uri`s that do not use the HTTPS scheme.
+UAs MUST check Expect-CT compliance when the host in the `report-uri` is a Known Expect-CT Host; similarly, UAs MUST apply HSTS {{!RFC6797}} if the host in the `report-uri` is a Known HSTS Host.

 UAs SHOULD make their best effort to report Expect-CT failures to the `report-uri`, but they may fail to report in exceptional conditions.
 For